Skip to main content

 Japanese matching apps differ from Western dating sites in their approach.
 They typically require identity verification and are structured around more serious relationship-building rather than casual encounters.

-For a monthly fee of around 3,000 yen (approximately $20-25 USD), you can communicate with unlimited matches.
+For a modest monthly subscription, you can communicate with unlimited matches.
 These platforms are well-suited for people who are persistent and enjoy written communication.

 Most users on Japanese matching apps are looking for genuine romantic connections and long-term relationships.